microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ![Initial revision map.](docs/media/starting-revisions.png)

 The one receiving 0% of the traffic is the original image - the ACA Welcome Image - that's deployed when the container apps are first created.
 You can uncheck that one and save it, resulting in there being 1 active revision.
 The one receiving 100% of the traffic is our actual app's image.
+NOTE: If you performed your deployment via Bicep (Option 2), you will only see 1 revision.

 1. Click the `Create new revision` button, and create a new revision.
 But this time, change the `RevisionLabel` value to be `BetaEnabled` instead of the default.
 Also, it'd be a good idea to give this new revision a logical suffix name.
 This way you know this is the one with the feature flag turned `on`. **DON'T** click the `Create` button yet!